 Intel Launches Z97 and H97 Processors – So What’s the Difference?

-Z97 H97 smallWith the launch of Intel’s Haswell-R processors (now available on our Edge and Vector series desktops!) has also come Intel 9 Series Chipsets, also known as Z97 and H97.
+Z97 H97 smallWith the launch of Intel’s Haswell-R processors (now available on our Raptor and Vector series desktops!) has also come Intel 9 Series Chipsets, also known as Z97 and H97.
 There aren’t too many new features, at least compared to Intel’s previous chipset family, but let us clear up the confusion over these two options to help you choose which is best for your needs.

 Here’s a quick overview of the differences and similarities of these two new chipsets.